Rod Smith (American football coach): Penn State

 Smith was hired as an offensive analyst at Penn State in 2022.

 Jacksonville State

 Smith was named the offensive coordinator and quarterbacks coach at Jacksonville State on June 12, 2022.
+Smith was named interim head coach for the 2024 Cure Bowl after Rich Rodriguez resigned to take another coaching position.

+Marshall

+On December 21, 2024, it was reported Smith was named the offensive coordinator at Marshall under first-year head coach Tony Gibson.

 Personal life

 Smith and his wife Charlene have two children, Alex and Sasha.
 Alex is currently a defensive back at West Liberty University's football team.